 The theme allows template elements (such as page content, the header, and footer) to extend from edge-to-edge of the screen.
 This can be done with certain shortcodes inserted on a page/post.
 Note that these can only be used on pages/posts that do not use a sidebar.

 The search is now always located in the top right hand corner in the pre-header, by clicking the Search button.
 You can still opt to use a search widget in the sidebar, but having it in the pre-header ensures a search is available on every page.

 An administrator log in is now included more subtlety on every page, in the bottom left corner, next to the copyright info.
 Taking up space with a login widget in the footer or sidebar sections isn’t necessary.

 A couple of demo sites that feature the new theme can be viewed here:

-This theme works well with shortcodes that build out cover images (banners) and columns.
+This theme works well with blocks that build out covers and columns.
 Learn more about how those work here: